 If one of the lights on your Honda Civic indicates that you need to get your vehicle serviced, be sure to get to your local Honda service department near West Palm Beach, Greenacres, and Boca Raton as soon as possible.
 The service department at Braman Honda of Palm Beach is conveniently located at 5200 Lake worth Road in Greenacres, FL.

 Our team is here to assist you with all of your automotive service needs Monday through Friday from 7:30 am until 6 pm and Saturday from 8 am until 4:30 pm.
-Schedule a Honda Civic service appointment now by visiting our Schedule Service page or by giving us a call at 561-513-4194 now.
+Schedule a Honda Civic service appointment now by visiting our Schedule Service page or by giving us a call now.